EthanThatOneKid/api.ethandavidson.com/docs/IDEAS.md

 # Ideas 🧠

-## Pokemon Endpoint
+## Pokémon Endpoint

-This endpoint would show my competetive teams and friend code to battle with.
+This endpoint would show my competitive teams and friend code to battle with.

 ## Discord Pusher